logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/zephyr-integration/features-of-testarchitect-zephyr-integration/mapping-testarchitect-test-cases-to-zephyr-test-cases/_index.md

 -   [Mapped the TestArchitect project containing the test cases of interest to a Zephyr project](/TA_Help/Topics/ug_Zephyr_mapping_projects.html).
 -   Created a Zephyr test case to map to the TestArchitect test case.

-**Important:** A Zephyr test case can be mapped to no more than one TestArchitect test case, and vice-versa.
+{{<important>}} A Zephyr test case can be mapped to no more than one TestArchitect test case, and vice-versa.

 To map TestArchitect test cases to Zephyr test cases, do the following steps: